 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Refractive Errors Of The Eye
+Refractive Errors of the Eye

 WHAT YOU NEED TO KNOW:

-Contact your healthcare provider or eye specialist if:
+Call your healthcare provider or ophthalmologist if:

 - You have changes in your eyesight.